jules-line-plus/jngwock.github.io/_posts/2020-10-26-api-server-record.md

   - API Specification
 tags:
   - API
   - on_call_rec_cb
 ---

-If a specific 1:1 call is requested to be recorded, the voice and video streams are recorded and uploaded to OBS server.<br>
+If a specific 1:1 call is requested to be recorded, the voice and video streams are recorded and uploaded to the OBS server.<br>

 LINE Planet will call Recording Status callback when
-1. a recording is started and
+1. recording starts and
 1. uploading the streams of the ended call is completed.<br>

-AppServer can download files with parameters informed by Recording Complete callback by accessing OBS server.<br>
+AppServer can access the OBS server and download files with parameters informed by Recording Complete callback.<br>
 <br>
 The default recorded media quality is: